 - In wet climates, plant the tree on a small mound to keep the roots from being drowned.

-- Water the newly-planted tree thoroughly to ensure the backfilled soil and surrounding area is saturated.
+- Water the newly-planted tree thoroughly to ensure the backfilled soil and surrounding area are saturated.

 - If your area has a rodent problem, consider surrounding the tree with a protective cylinder to keep rodents from chewing on the bark.